ZanzyTHEbar/PySerial-AutoDetect-Port/README.md

 # PySerial-AutoDetect-Port

-This is a very basic library (with an example) that allows for autodection and connection to your Serial Port
+This is a very basic library (with an example) that allows for autodetection and connection to your Serial Port

 # How to Use